AndieWill510/tinydoor/Options/070-shunning-is-a-system-not-a-verdict.md

 The group chat moved without you.

-The family learned to talk around your needs instead of with them.
+The family learned to talk around your needs instead of with you.

 A teacher, boss, parent, friend, or stranger decided you were too much trouble to understand.